Course - Project planning master thesis - IDS4005

 Course content

 The course provides students with a platform to plan and prepare for the master’s thesis (IDS4100), which is conducted in the following semester.
-The course centers around the development of an extended project description, serving as a detailed plan for the thesis and ensuring a structured approach to the research work.
+The course centres on the development of an extended project description that serves as a plan for the thesis and supports a structured approach to the research work.

 Learning outcome